- 8 mins

 The first place to look for your tribe is your immediate friends and family.
 They’re more than likely itching to help out, so take advantage.
 Whether it’s asking for advice or having someone join you and your little one for a walk in the park your tribe is there to help.

 We know not everyone has a big family or friend group, and that’s also okay.
 Just because your circle isn’t big doesn’t mean you can’t also find the support you need.
 There are tons of online communities, like our own Facebook Groups – Dreamy Bedtimes and Generation Moshi, with like-minded parents looking for a little help.
 Facebook is also a great tool for finding local communities so you can eventually meet up with other parents in person, too.

 And if Facebook isn’t your thing, there are a bunch of other parenting apps available for finding your tribe nowadays.
 One of our favorites is Peanut.
 It’s a social networking app specifically designed to connect women across fertility and motherhood.

-Having a tribe helps alleviate the stressors involved with being a new parent.
-Questions will be answered, babysitters will be found, life will be a touch easier.
+Having a support system helps alleviate the stressors involved with being a new parent.
+Questions will be answered, babysitters will be found, and life will be a touch easier.

 Scheduling Your Day — With Flexibility

 A regular schedule can help bring a little calm to the chaos of being a new parent.
 It gives you and your little one a sense of stability and allows you to get a handle on your day.
 Unfortunately, newborns don’t run on a schedule.
 But that doesn’t mean having any kind of routine is out the window.
 Routines are essential for newborns as they help them establish their circadian rhythm (internal clock) which means easier bedtimes as they grow.